Why Your Baby Needs Yogurt in Their Diet (and What to Give Them!)

 Baby girl sitting in her high chair eating yogurt from a spoon.

 It’s good to add yogurt to your baby’s diet.
-And when you’re ready to introduce yogurt to your baby, you can offer it three ways.
-You can give the yogurt to her on a preloaded spoon, you can allow her to self-feed and explore the yogurt with her hands and mouth, or you can offer it in a pouch.
+When you’re ready to introduce yogurt to your baby, you can offer it three ways: You can give the yogurt to her on a preloaded spoon, you can allow her to self-feed and explore the yogurt with her hands and mouth, or you can offer it in a pouch.
 The Stonyfield Yobaby pouches are a great option as they easily allow babies to learn how to self-feed!

 Baby girl reaching up trying to reach the Stonyfield pouch.